 “All right,” he said.
 “Back to the first shot...”

-Finally Larry said something like, “Damn!
+At last Larry said, “Damn!
 This is good, brother!
-We got almost the whole first act out of the way here!”
+We got almost the whole first act worked out here!”

 I didn’t even know the movie had a first act, but I kept my ignorance to myself.